 As a teaching assistant in CPAS, I was teaching slightly younger kids than myself on how to spot fires and call 995.
 I recognised a lot of discrepancies and had wondered why I did not interact with more PWDs growing up.

 Essentially that’s what got me started, and I also went on to explore the Deaf community, the visually impaired community et al – all very vibrant, with different ways of thinking.
 I started planting myself into these communities to learn from the ground up.
 Moving up the curriculum in SUTD, I started to see the overlap between design, technology, disability, and what companies were doing for PWDs.
-The sorts of innovation and motivations behind each design was very compelling to me.
+The sorts of innovation and motivations behind each design were very compelling to me.
 I was also curious as to how I could lend my skills and expertise to PWDs.

 Most people would assume that I must have a family member or close friend who has a disability to spur my motivation for this endeavour.
 But for me that was not the case – I do not have that kind of relation to anyone who is a PWD.
-This leads to the point that you don’t need to be personally affected in order to do something, and that anyone can step up.
+This leads to the point that you don’t need to be personally affected in order to do something and that anyone can step up.
 I want to send across that salient message that I did so and others can definitely do so too.

 PWDs are severely overlooked and underserved as a community and the fact that society is okay with that being the status quo, sincerely frustrates me.
 I see it as a design flaw.
 With social constructs being arbitrary, societies can construct new rules so that we can redesign them, finding different new & effective ways to advocate for disability through avenues that we know people will pay a little more attention to.